• Home

 For those on a budget and want to be close to the action, I love the Cleveland Hostel in Ohio City, right off of West 25th St and within walking distance to the bars and restaurants in the area.

-If you prefer to stay at an Airbnb in Cleveland there are some really great options.
-The Grey Barn is a cute apartment near Edgewater Park has a gorgeous rustic kitchen and a midcentury modern inspired living room, there is also a stereo with vintage record collection for you to sample!
-If you prefer to be right in the center of Ohio City this apartment is a gem with extra bedrooms should you take the tour with friends and it close to all the stops on our tour!
+If you prefer to stay at a VRBO in Cleveland there are some really great options.
+The Grey Barn Suite 2 is a cute apartment near Edgewater Park that has a gorgeous midcentury modern-inspired kitchen and living room.
+There’s also plenty of lovely plants and succulents inside and out!
+If you prefer to be right in the center of Ohio City this incredible downtown duplex apartment is bright and airy with exposed brickwork and the huge deck which overlooks Lake Erie is a real showstopper!

 Best time to visit Cleveland breweries?